 Water Bath Or Bain-Marie

 Another great double boiler substitute is called the water bath or bain-marie method.
-This one is a little bit more complex than others, but it works really well for making custards, soufflé, or egg emulsion sauces.
+This one is a little bit more complex than others, but if you love fussily-yet-worthy French foods, like soufflé, or other amazing dishes like custards and egg emulsion sauces, this method works really well.

 You should prepare a large shallow pan or a large and deep baking tray to use as the bottom half.
 Fill the bain-marie halfway with hot water.
 Or you can boil the water separately and gently drain it into the larger pan until it reaches 13 to 12 inches up the sides of the smaller pans.